 Step 1 – Start by standing up: feet and hands shoulder width, elbows tight at the sides, palms down.

-Step 2 – Move only the forearms, bend the bar upwards while exhaling until it is as close to the vertical as possible.
+Step 2 – Move only the forearms, bend the EZ upwards while exhaling until it is as close to the vertical as possible.
 Tighten the biceps while holding the objects for a second, then slowly return to the starting position while inhaling.
 Repeat.

-- Variable Grip Curl
+3 – WORKOUTS WITH A CURL BAR – Variable Grip Curl

 The biceps have 2 heads – the long head and (little understood) short.
 The positioning of your hands while exercising influences which head is accentuated.
-Since you want both heads to benefit from your Home Workouts, it’s important to vary the way you grab the bar.
+Since you want both heads to benefit from your Home Workouts, it’s important to vary the way you grab the fitness device.
 Here is the best way to integrate this into your routine: